mkoohafkan/mkoohafkan.github.io/_posts/2018-02-23-fun-with-reticulate-salib.md

 ![Plot of first-order effects](/images/2018-02-23-sensitivity-plot-1.png)

-Note that the sensitivty indices cannot be negative, so a confidence interval that results in a negative value for the lower bound of a sensitivity index can be interprested as equal to zero.
+Note that the sensitivity indices cannot be negative, so a confidence interval that results in a negative value for the lower bound of a sensitivity index can be interpreted as equal to zero.
 The results are mostly as expected: bed slope and roughness have the most significant effect both on crest height and travel time.
 Side slope appears to have a low first-order effect on crest height, but becomes more significant